DreamLineLove/CS-1104/README.md

 # Welcome to CS-1105!

 In this repository, you will find:
-- Final (submitted) versions of assignments
+- Final (submitted) versions of assignments,
-- Experimental versions, and
+- In-between experiments I had done, and
-- Exam versions.
+- Gist versions for exam prepreration.

 I also explored various aspects of the C++ programming language whenever I felt necessary!